-In the linear television world, for a truly national release, that leaves PBS and its affiliated public television stations as “the only game in town.”
-Alas, as a general rule, PBS member stations themselves don’t pay license fees for content (although many still produce content of local or regional interest).
+For a truly national TV release, that leaves PBS and its affiliated public television stations as “the only game in town” for documentary and educational content.
+Alas, PBS member stations themselves don’t pay license fees for content (although many still produce content of local or regional interest).
 In recent years, station operating and programming budgets have been slashed.
-Content and programming decisions have been moved “offshore” to outside organizations.
-On the national level, the Public Broadcasting Service (PBS) itself generally reserves its content production and acquisition budgets for specific programming initiatives.
+Content and scheduling decisions have been "outsourced.”
+On the national level, the Public Broadcasting Service (PBS) itself reserves its content production and acquisition budgets for specific mission-focused programming initiatives.

-Today, the search is on for the next Downton Abbey or the next Daniel Tiger.
+Today, the search is on for the next Downton Abbey or Daniel Tiger.
 Dues collected by PBS from member stations also finance, in part, the production of pledge programming (concerts, self-help lecture shows by best-selling authors, etc.) — shows designed to encourage viewers to support their local stations (monetary pledges in return for premiums — books, DVDs, audio CDs, concert tickets, and the satisfaction of supporting public television).
-Long-running primetime series (Nature, NOVA, TheAmerican Experience, American Masters, Frontline, Independent Lens, POV, etc.) commission new programs and occasionally, acquire completed ones, but placing a completed program with any of them is difficult; they prefer to work with producers they know well and trust.
-Most of these ongoing series (or strands) are produced by such major public television stations as WNET (New York), WGBH (Boston), WTTW (Chicago), or WETA (Washington, DC). .
+Long-running primetime series (Nature, NOVA, TheAmerican Experience, American Masters, Frontline, Independent Lens, POV, etc.) commission new programs and occasionally acquire completed ones, but placing a program with any of them is difficult; they prefer to work with producers they know and trust.
+Most of these ongoing series or strands are produced by such major public television stations as WNET (New York), WGBH (Boston), WTTW (Chicago), or WETA (Washington, DC).
 The strands themselves are primarily financed on an annual or multi-annual basis, by corporations and foundations.